 - With a fork mash the boiled eggs, add the butter and the parsley, season with salt and pepper.
 Pour over the asparagus and serve.

 on www.leeksandhighheels.com by Sandra Slawinski

-As always I used my own stuff and not paid to post: tray and napkins from Dille & Kamille and silver tongs from Sablon vintage market. cook pot from Le Creuset.
+written by Sandra Slawinski without commercial deals.
+I used my tray and napkins from Dille & Kamille and silver tongs from Sablon vintage market. cook pot from Le Creuset.